This page is designed to answer the following questions:

 - lessons can be learned, and safeguards can be put in place to prevent or reduce the likelihood of it happening again

 It may be that the error occurred because of a flaw in the procedure, which can only be rectified if the appropriate persons are informed.

 Telling the appropriate person(s)

-Your organisation’s agreed ways of working will detail who the appropriate person(s) are for reporting errors.
-This may be a different person, or even multiple people depending on the type of error.
-For example, medical errors may need to be reported to the head nurse or you may have a head of safeguarding to report safeguarding errors to.
+Your organisation’s agreed ways of working will detail who the appropriate person(s) is for reporting errors.
+This may be dependent on the type of error.
+For example, medical errors may need to be reported to the head nurse.
 If unsure, you should report it to your line manager.

 The method of reporting will also differ between organisations.
-It may be you need to make a telephone call to the appropriate person or speak to them in person.
+You may need to make a telephone call to the appropriate person or speak to them in person.
 Or you may have to send an email or record it on a computer system.